 As part of our quarterly look at internet access and affordability in the United States, we find that a record number of Americans (89%) had access to a low-priced wired broadband plan in the third quarter.
-In addition, the Emergency Broadband Benefit is available to many low-income consumers.
+In addition, the Affordable Connectivity Program will be available beginning December 31, 2022 to many low-income consumers.
 That’s the good news.

 On the other hand, the FCC definition for “broadband” is 25 Mbps download / 3 Mbps upload, which many Americans would find slow or unsuitable for their needs working from home.
 At BroadbandNow, we are asking the FCC to update the definition of broadband speeds to at least 100 Mbps download / 25 Mbps upload, which provides a suitable connection for most internet activities.
 Approximately two-thirds of Americans have access to speeds like this.

 - 89% of Americans had access to a low-priced broadband plan over the summer (better than the previous all-time record of 82%), and average prices were down compared to Q2, 2021 for wired broadband internet.

 - At higher speeds, low-priced plan access was a little more volatile quarter over quarter with some states making gains in access while others finding fewer stand-alone wired plans available in Q3.